RihanaFird17/BINF5507-Assignments/Assignment3/README.md

 ## Key Points
 - **DBSCAN**: Density-based algorithm, good for identifying clusters with arbitrary shapes and noise.
 - **k-Means**: A centroid-based algorithm that performs well on spherical clusters with similar densities.
-- **Agglomerative Clustering**: A hierarchical clustering method, useful for a range of clustering structures but computationally more expensive.
+- **Hierarchial (Agglomerative) Clustering**: A hierarchical clustering method, useful for a range of clustering structures but computationally more expensive.

 ## Datasets
 - **make_moons**: Crescent-shaped clusters.